 syncronize the data between the '34 and the '32 and generates plots via

-This parser also generates a file compatible with la2vcd.
+This parser also generates a file compatible with la2vcd2.

-version of la2vcd contains a couple fatal bugs, has a library, and I've added a project here on
+version of la2vcd2 contains a couple fatal bugs, has a library, and I've added a project here on

 It is a little clunky, but it does work.
 The 16555A code now dumps